-Elon's Teacher Education Program Unit has as its primary mission the development of outstanding teachers.
-The unit prides itself in student-oriented, evidence-based philosophy of teaching, early and continuous field experiences, and nationally accredited programs.
-The unit advances the university's academic mission through cultivation of directed inquiry; promotion of knowledge of learners and content; and practical engagement in local and global contexts.
+The Teacher Education Program advances the university's academic mission through cultivation of directed inquiry, promotion of knowledge of learners and content, and practical engagement in local and global contexts.
 The Teacher Education mission is deepened through fostering of intellectual reflection, assessing the ability to use knowledge, and creating opportunities to lead change.

-The vision of the unit is a projection of its mission and a reflection of The Elon Commitment.
-The unit envisions its teacher candidates as exceptional educators equipped with enduring understandings and skills, such as inquiry, collaboration, flexibility, and cultural responsiveness, which enhance adaptability and effectiveness in the constant flux of the 21st century era.
-The unit also foresees its graduates as globally aware citizens who advocate for equity and excellence and demonstrate a preparedness to teach ALL students.
+The vision of the Teacher Education Program is a projection of its mission and a reflection of The Elon Commitment.
+The program envisions its teacher candidates as exceptional educators equipped with enduring understandings and skills, such as inquiry, collaboration, flexibility, and cultural responsiveness, which enhance adaptability and effectiveness in the constant flux of the 21st century era.
+The program also foresees its graduates as globally aware citizens who advocate for equity and excellence and demonstrate a preparedness to teach ALL students.

 Effective teachers are knowledgeable.
 They know learning theory, disciplinary content, and relevant pedagogy.
 They are cognizant of the developmental characteristics and diverse learning needs of students and of varying family and community cultures.
 Included in their knowledge base are an awareness of and an ability to choose instructional strategies, resources (including technology), and assessment procedures that promote the learning of a variety of students.
 They create positive learning environments that embrace diversity, act on the belief that all students can learn, and are dedicated to their own development as teacher and learners.